On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Results

-In Figure \ref{fig:scatterAB}, top row, we show for the model $\beta = 5$, the central density versus the scale radius, and how the scale radius is correlated with the observed gas mass $M_\text{gas}$ (computed within the radius where the enclosed density in GR -- hence effective density in MOND -- is 200 times the critical density of the universe at the cluster redshift).
-This correlation is significant if we exclude the lowest gas-mass clusters from the sample, some of those showing disequilibrium features as we will discuss hereafter.
-Such disequlibria should not in principle affect the lensing mass, but could perhaps affect the baryonic observables.
+In Figure \ref{fig:scatterAB} we show, for all cases $\beta = 4, 5, 6$ and $10$, the central density versus the scale radius, and how the scale radius is correlated with the observed gas mass $M_\text{gas}$ (computed within the radius where the enclosed density in GR -- hence effective density in MOND -- is 200 times the critical density of the universe at the cluster redshift).
+The latter correlation is particularly significant if we exclude the lowest gas-mass cluster from the sample (MS~2137).
+Concerning the correlation between the scale radius and the (log) characteristic density, already identified in Case~1, the slope of the relation steepens with increasing $\beta$.
+In particular, assuming a linear-log relation of the type $r_s = a {\rm log}(\rho_s) + b$, $a= -0.11\pm 0.03,\, -0.38\pm 0.04,\, -0.51\pm 0.07, \, -1.07 \pm 0.14$ for $\beta = 4,5,6,10$, respectively.
+The physical interpretation of this anti-correlation is that the total amount of residual missing mass always remains, within an order of magnitude, within a few $\sim 10^{14}$ solar masses, but can be more or less concentrated, hence with a higher characteristic density when the scale radius is smaller.
+Moreover, the overall value of $r_\text{s}$ tends to grow with $\beta$: as $\beta$ increases, a larger $r_\text{s}$ is needed to compensate the faster decrease of the density profile.
+Conversely, the overall value of $\rho_\text{s}$ decreases with $\beta$.